Battle of the Bulge: Kampfgruppe Peiper deflected southeast

 Driving to the south-east of Elsenborn, Kampfgruppe Peiper entered Honsfeld, where they encountered one of the 99th Division's rest centers, clogged with confused American troops.
 They quickly captured portions of the 3rd Battalion of the 394th Infantry Regiment.
 They destroyed a number of American armored units and vehicles, and took several dozen prisoners who were subsequently murdered.
 Peiper also captured 50000 gal of fuel for his vehicles.

 Peiper advanced north-west towards Büllingen, keeping to the plan to move west, unaware that if he had turned north he had an opportunity to flank and trap the entire 2nd and 99th Divisions.
 Instead, intent on driving west, Peiper turned south to detour around Hünningen, choosing a route designated Rollbahn D as he had been given latitude to choose the best route west.

-To the north, the 277th Volksgrenadier Division attempted to break through the defending line of the U.S. 99th and the 2nd Infantry Divisions.
-The 12th SS Panzer Division, reinforced by additional infantry (Panzergrenadier and Volksgrenadier) divisions, took the key road junction at Losheimergraben just north of Lanzerath and attacked the twin villages of Rocherath and Krinkelt.
+To the north, the 277th Volksgrenadier Division attempted to break through the defending line of the U.S. 99th and the 2nd Infantry Divisions but fared poorly.
+The 12th SS Panzer Division, reinforced by additional infantry (Panzergrenadier and Volksgrenadier) units, took the key road junction at Losheimergraben just north of Lanzerath and attacked the twin villages of Rocherath–Krinkelt on 17 December.
+At Rocherath, attacks by the 12th SS were initially met with success.
+By midday the remnants of the 99th at Rocherath were at risk of being overrun, however, reinforcements from the veteran units of the 2nd Infantry Division arrived and put up a strong resistance that repulsed multiple attacks by the 12th SS.
+At nightfall however, the defenders, critically low on ammunition, were routed by an armored night attack and fell back to Krinkelt.
+The German armored spearhead then held its position outside of Krinkelt out of fear that it might run into a superior force.

 Wereth 11

 Another, smaller, massacre was committed in Wereth, Belgium, approximately 6.5 mi northeast of Saint-Vith on 17 December 1944.
 Eleven black American soldiers were tortured after surrendering and then shot by men of the 1st SS Panzer Division belonging to Schnellgruppe Knittel.
 Some of the injuries sustained before death included bayonet wounds to the head, broken legs, and their fingers cut off.
 The perpetrators were never punished for this crime.
-In 2001, a group of people began working on a tribute to the eleven black American soldiers to remember their sacrifices.